AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/guide/raspberry-pi/index.md

 a: block
 ---

-The Ayla Linux Agent tutorials assume that your Linux environment is a Raspberry Pi 3 Model B+ with a 32 GB MicroSD Card running the latest Raspian version.
 The [CanaKit Raspberry Pi 3 Model B+ Ultimate Starter Kit](https://www.canakit.com/raspberry-pi-3-model-b-plus-ultimate-kit.html) provides all the components needed to complete the standard tutorials.
-Refer to the "Read Me First!" card, "CanaKit Raspberry Pi Quick-Start Guide," official [Raspberry Pi](https://www.raspberrypi.org/) website, and Additional Links at the bottom of the page for official set-up directions.
+Refer to the "Read Me First!" card, "CanaKit Raspberry Pi Quick-Start Guide," official [Raspberry Pi](https://www.raspberrypi.org/) website, and Additional Links at the bottom of this page for official set-up directions.

 ### Headless Setup

-The following steps explain how to set up a headless, wireless Raspberry Pi (no monitor, keyboard, mouse, Ethernet cable) accessible via Secure Shell (ssh):
+The following steps explain how to set up a headless, wireless Raspberry Pi (no monitor, keyboard, mouse, Ethernet cable), running Raspbian Stretch Lite, and accessible via Secure Shell (ssh):

 <ol>